dextr-cloud/dextr-docs/docs/_pages/update-lambda.md

 ---
 permalink: /update-lambda/
-title: "Updating Dextr Lambda Function Runtime Version"
+title: "Updating ConnectPath Lambda Function Runtime Version"
 ---

-If you've received an E-Mail like the below, and wish to act on it, you may update the Lambda Function Runtime version used by the Dextr Lambda Functions from Node.js 12 to Node.js 16 using the steps contained within this document:
+If you've received an E-Mail like the below, and wish to act on it, you may update the Lambda Function Runtime version used by the ConnectPath Lambda Functions from Node.js 12 to Node.js 16 using the steps contained within this document: